dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #1 StructureType correction.md

 # Summary

-This proposal is a minimal enhancement to [`Silk.Net.Vulkan`](../../src/Vulkan/Silk.NET.Vulkan) to mark all structures that contain a `StructureType SType` field (in the first position) as implementing the interface `IStructuredType`.
+This proposal is a minimal enhancement to [`Silk.Net.Vulkan`](../../src/Vulkan/Silk.NET.Vulkan) to mark all structures that contain a `StructureType SType` field as implementing the interface `IStructuredType`.

 This is a tiny pre-requisite for
 [Proposal - Vulkan Struct Chaining - #2 Unmanaged Chaining.md](Proposal%20-%20Vulkan%20Struct%20Chaining%20-%20%232%20Unmanaged%20Chaining.md)